sourcegraph/about/handbook/support/p4-enablement.md

 P4PASSWD=<session ticket>      # see details below, doesn't require string quotes P4EDITOR=/usr/bin/vim          # specifies the editor opened by some p4 commands
 ```
+Perforce dogfood is a service on our Sourcegraph dogfood cluster, for more info see its GCP [service details](https://console.cloud.google.com/kubernetes/service/us-central1-f/dogfood/tooling/perforce-server/overview?authuser=1&project=sourcegraph-dogfood).

 ## Interacting with Perforce dogfood

 To add repos to the perforce dogfood server follow the following procedure: